frnmst/gnupot/README.md

 ####The easy way (recommended)

 1. On the server (as **root** user or with **sudo**):
-  * add a new user (gnupot in the example) and set its password.
+  - add a new user (gnupot in the example) and set its password.
 I advise you to select a strong password:
 ```
 # useradd -m -G wheel -s /bin/bash gnupot
 # passwd gnupot
 ```
+2. On the server you should have `OpenSSH` up and running.
-  * add the following entry at the end of `/etc/ssh/sshd_config`.
+  - Add the following entry at the end of `/etc/ssh/sshd_config`.
 This will enable password authentication so that you can easily add new clients:
 ```
 Match User gnupot
 	PasswordAuthentication yes
 ```
-  * restart ssh daemon (if you don't have **Systemd** check your manuals):
+3. Restart ssh daemon (if you don't have **Systemd** check your manuals):
 ```
 # systemctl restart sshd
 ```
-You should now be able to login in your server like this:
+You should now be able to login in your server with your password:
 ```shell
 $ ssh gnupot@<yourServerAddressOrHostname>
 ```

-2. On the client:
+4. On the client:
-  - run `./setup` and answer to all the questions.
+  - run `./setup` and answer to *all* the questions.

 ####The difficult way